Case Studies

 This Global Steel Manufacturer is the world’s number one steel company, present in more than 60 countries.
 It has led the consolidation of the world steel industry and today ranks as the only truly global steelmaker.
 Its industrial presence in Europe, Asia, Africa and America gives the Group exposure to all the key steel markets, from emerging to mature.
 Key financials show revenues of $124.9 billion and crude steel production of 103.3 million tonnes, representing approximately 10% of world steel output.

-As part of a larger project to implement best practices to overlay SAP, Luminous came on board to help facilitate the training and change management across this implementation.
+As part of a larger project to implement best practices to overlay SAP, Adele from Luminous came on board to help facilitate the training and change management across this implementation.

 The task at hand